Occupation Report ยท Technology

 Your personalised plan

-Frontend Developers score 52/100 on average — but your score depends on seniority, location, and skills.
+Frontend Developers score 52/100 on average — but your score turns on how much of your week is UI Component Generation (82% exposed), and on seniority and sector.

 Not a Frontend Developer?
 Check your own score.